Billionaire Profile

 Philanthropy

-After selling Celtel, Ibrahim dedicated himself to philanthropy.
-In 2006, he founded the Mo Ibrahim Foundation to promote good governance and leadership in Africa.
-The foundation is known for the Ibrahim Index of African Governance and the Mo Ibrahim Prize for Achievement in African Leadership, which awards significant sums to former African leaders who demonstrate exceptional leadership and leave office peacefully.
-He has pledged to give at least half of his wealth to charity by joining The Giving Pledge.
+After selling Celtel, Ibrahim founded the Mo Ibrahim Foundation in 2006.
+This foundation aims to promote good governance and leadership in Africa.
+The foundation also created the Ibrahim Prize for Achievement in African Leadership and the Ibrahim Index of African Governance.
+Ibrahim has pledged to give at least half of his wealth to charity.

 Career Milestones